L0v3P01s0n/fakegpt-cli/README.md

 Executing this command will display the active configuration, including any overrides instituted by environment variables or the user configuration file.

-To facilitate convenient adjustments, the ChatGPT CLI provides two flags for swiftly modifying the `model` and `max_tokens` parameters in your user configured `config.yaml`.
+To facilitate convenient adjustments, the FakeGPT CLI provides two flags for swiftly modifying the `model` and `max_tokens` parameters in your user configured `config.yaml`.
 These flags are `--set-model` and `--set-max-tokens`.

 For instance, to update the model, use the following command: